davidan1981/rubybreaker/README.md

 has `Fixnum`'s `to_s` method and returns a string.
 More detail on the type annotation language will be explained in later section.

-Currently, both `Breakable` and `Broken` only support instance methods.
+It is possible to include either `Breakable` or `Broken` in an eigen-class to document class methods.
+To make this easier, RubyBreaker will automatically support auto-documentation and manual documentation of class methods if the original module is declared as `Breakable` or `Broken`, respectively--that is, up to immediate eigen class level of a "nominal" module.
+The following example shows how class methods can be auto-documented and manually documented, respectively.

+    require "rubybreaker"
+    class A
+      include RubyBreaker::Breakable
+      class << self
+        def foo(x); x.to_s end
+      end
+    end
+    class B
+      include RubyBreaker::Broken
+      class << self
+        typesig("foo(fixnum[to_s]) -> string")
+        def foo(x); x.to_s end
+      end
+    end

-Furthermore, class and module methods can neither be monitored nor used for analysis.
-It is important to keep in mind that `Broken` module always wins.
+Keep in mind that `Broken` module always wins against `Breakable`.
 In other words, if a module is declared as both `Broken` and `Breakable`, it is treated as `Broken`.
+Future versions of RubyBreaker will support a hybrid of the two modules, but it remains as a limitation in the current version.

 ### Program Entry Point